 The MLIS program is a technology intensive program, which prepares students for positions of responsibility across the information professions.

 Students will be required to take two "designated information technology courses," which are indicated with "(IT)" following the course title.

-Visit the Forms section for program sheets.
+Visit the Forms section

 Each student is assigned a Program Advisor who will provide advice and counselling in adapting the program to match career goals and objectives.
 Students should also consult the Faculty of Graduate Studies and Research Graduate Program Manual and the University Calendar for additional information.